LazyEllis/eventify-api/DOCUMENTATION.md

 ### Create a ticket type

 Creates a new ticket type for a specific event.
-Only the event organizer or an admin can create ticket types.
+Only the event organizer can create ticket types.

 **Request:**